JhouLab/Pi5WebcamRecorder/README.md

     config_example1     A detailed file with all possible configuration options config_example2     A bare-bones file with only the most commonly used options.

-To use either file, open it in any text editor, rename it to "config.txt", then edit to suit your needs.
+To use either file, open it in any text editor, resave it as "config.txt", then edit to suit your needs.
 Changes to "config.txt" take effect only after restarting the program.
 Options include the following:

     RECORD_FRAME_RATE            # Frame rate of recorded video.
 If not specified, defaults to camera's native frame rate, typically 30fps
     NATIVE_FRAME_RATE            # Native frame rate of webcam.
 If not specified, will be auto-detected.
     DATA_FOLDER                  # Folder for saving.
 If not specified, defaults to program directory.
     RESOLUTION                   # A string of the form: (width,height), e.g. (640x480)
     FOURCC                       # Recording codec.
 Default h264 which gives smallest file sizes.
 Can also use mp4v, which is less CPU intensive, but gives larger files

 # GPIO TIMING PROTOCOL